St. Anselm's Abbey (Washington, D.C.): Present

-Presently, the Abbey is led by Abbot James Wiseman, OSB, who was elected the community's fifth abbot on June 16, 2011.
-Wiseman replaces the Abbey's previous superior, Prior-Administrator Simon McGurk, OSB, who came to St. Anselm's from Belmont Abbey in England.
-The Abbey's fourth abbot, Abbot Aidan Shea, OSB, stepped down after 16 years as abbot in June 2006.
-As of 2023 there are 10 monks in residence at the monastery, some of whom are involved in teaching, either at the Abbey School or nearby at The Catholic University of America.
+Presently, the abbey is led by Abbot James Wiseman, OSB, who was elected the community's fifth abbot on June 16, 2011.
+Wiseman replaced the abbey's previous superior and p prior-administrator Simon McGurk, OSB, who came to St. Anselm's from Belmont Abbey in England.
+The abbey's fourth abbot, Abbot Aidan Shea, OSB, stepped down after 16 years as abbot in June 2006.
+As of 2023 there are 10 monks in residence at the monastery, some of whom are involved in teaching, either at the abbey school or nearby at The Catholic University of America.
 The main work of the monks continues to be the running of St. Anselm's Abbey School.
-The Abbey also has a large and active community of oblates.
+The abbey also has a large and active community of oblates.